London’s Secret Gardens | Blissful Pockets of Nature in the City

 St. George’s Garden | Bloomsbury

-St. George’s Garden was the site of the first convicted grave robbing, when two men were spotted hauling a sack away from the grounds.
+St. George’s Garden was the site of the first convicted grave robbing back in 1777, when two men were spotted hauling a sack away from the grounds.
 When police stopped them and found a former Mrs. Sainsbury inside, the offenders were sentenced to a “severe whipping” between Holborn and Seven Dials.
 Luckily, the gardens are a lot more peaceful these days, and provide a solid bet for a good sandwich spot.

 Details: Open 7.30am – 8.30pm | 62 Marchmont Street, WC1N 6BN